Senior Technical Manager for Peacebuilding and Transforming Extremism, United States

 Michelle Barsa is the Senior Technical Manager for EAI’s Peacebuilding & Transforming Extremism practice area.
 She specializes in models of inclusion for peace and security processes, with an emphasis on women and civil society.
 She holds a Democracy Fellowship from the Institute for International Education, where she supports the advancement of the U.S. Government’s research on violent extremism.

-Before working at EAI, Barsa was a director at Inclusive Security where she advised on U.S. foreign policy issues related to women, peace, and security.
-Barsa led programs in Syria, Afghanistan, Pakistan, Palestine, Sudan, Libya, and Nigeria.
-She has extensive field experience working with women in civil society, government, and national security forces to localize the impact of ongoing peace and security processes, increase women’s political activism and implement strategies for countering violent extremism.
+Before working at EAI, Michelle was a director at Inclusive Security where she advised on U.S. foreign policy issues related to women, peace, and security.
+She led programs in Syria, Afghanistan, Pakistan, Palestine, Sudan, Libya, and Nigeria.
+Michelle has extensive field experience working with women in civil society, government, and national security forces to localize the impact of ongoing peace and security processes, increase women’s political activism and implement strategies for countering violent extremism.